Hillsboro, Indiana

 Hillsboro is a town in Cain Township, Fountain County, Indiana, United States.
-The population was 538 at the 2010 census.
+Its population was 538 at the 2010 census.

 History

 The post office was established in 1829 as Hillsborough.
 It was named from the terrain.

+In Cain township, at Hillsboro, the oldest church was the Methodist.
+The building was 30 by 36 feet, costing one thousand six hundred dollars.
+The society was formed there in 1870, with thirty-two members.
+The New Light doctrines were then being pressed on the minds of people in this section, and it was a long, hard struggle to maintain the new church, but finally it succeeded, and it had forty-two members in 1880, since which it has advanced.